-Ms. Gocke has overall responsibility for the Risk Management & Patient Safety department at BETA Healthcare Group.
-Before joining BETA Healthcare Group in 2009, she was the Manager of Patient Safety and Clinical Risk in the corporate headquarters of a 42 hospital system where she was involved in a variety of system-wide risk management and quality improvement efforts focused on enterprise wide risk management.
+Ms. Gocke has overall responsibility for Employee Safety and Patient Safety divisions of the Risk Management and Safety department at BETA Healthcare Group.
+Before joining BETA Healthcare Group in 2009, she was a liability claims specialist for the SCPIE company and legal nurse consultant.
+She later accepted a position at the corporate headquarters of a 42-hospital system where she was involved in a variety of system-wide risk management and safety improvement efforts with a primary focus on enterprise-wide risk.
 Ms. Gocke is a certified professional in healthcare risk management, is a registered nurse specialty certified in obstetrics and holds a certificate as a paralegal.
-She completed her Patient Safety Leadership fellowship in 2009 through the American Hospital Association and serves as Vice President of the National Certification Corporation (NCC) Board, a nurse certification agency.
-Ms. Gocke earned her Bachelor of Science degree in Healthcare Management and her Masters of Science degree in Patient Safety Leadership at the University of Illinois at Chicago, College of Medicine.
+She completed a Patient Safety Leadership fellowship in 2009 through the American Hospital Association, is past president of the Southern California Association for Healthcare Risk Management and served nine years on the Board of Directors of the National Certification Corporation, a nurse certification agency.
+Ms. Gocke earned her Bachelor of Science degree in Healthcare Management and her Master of Science degree in Safety Leadership at the University of Illinois at Chicago, College of Medicine.

 Ms. Sigl is a Risk Management and Employee Safety Specialist at BETA Healthcare Group.
 At BETA since 2017, she started in the Employee Safety division and was promoted to Executive Administrative Assistant supporting the Vice President of Risk Management and Safety and worked on multiple strategic initiatives and projects.
 In her current role, she uses her knowledge and education in risk principles, her organizational skills, and project management expertise to advance projects aimed at improving healthcare worker safety.
 Prior to BETA, she honed her administrative skills at technology and consulting firms.
 Completing English and Math coursework at Evergreen Valley College, Malinda earned her ARM (Associate in Risk Management) designation from The Institutes.